Visa Exemption

 Within 3 - 5 working days, you will receive an approval letter - which you show at Vietnam airport and collect the visa stamp.

-As of February 2021 the stamping fee is now 25 USD for a single entry and 50 USD for multiple entry.
+The stamping fee is now 25 USD for a single entry and 50 USD for multiple entry.

 Please note that the wait time at the airport can be long.
 You will have to wait in line from 15-30 minutes to get your visa stamp, though the traffic depends on where you are flying from and on what day.